 Barbara McNees retired from the Greater Pittsburgh Chamber of Commerce in 2013 after a career spent building consensus among business, community and civic leaders in the service of increasing economic opportunity across southwestern Pennsylvania.
-Among her lasting achievements has been the institution of the ATHENA Awards Program of Greater Pittsburgh, recognizing women who, through mentorship, help other women to succeed
+Among her lasting achievements has been the 1990 founding of the ATHENA Awards Program of Greater Pittsburgh, recognizing women who, through mentorship, help other women to succeed

 Each year the Barbara McNees Spirit of ATHENA Scholarship will provide one woman age 35 or younger the the opportunity to attend, tuition-free, the Carnegie Mellon Leadership and Negotiation Academy for Women.
 (Part of the executive education program at CMU’s Tepper School of Business, the academy was founded by the late M.J.
 Tocci, the 2011 ATHENA Award winner.)
 The deadline to apply is July 29, 2016 for the academy session that begins Sept.
 23, 2016.
 Learn more about the academy’s 100-hour certificate program here.

 In order to grant an annual Barbara McNees Spirit of ATHENA Scholarship in perpetuity, the founding scholarship committee established a $300,000 fundraising goal.
 The Allegheny Conference on Community Development is the fiscal agent for the scholarship funds.
 The following individuals and organizations – all drivers in the region for advancing, attracting and recognizing female talent and leadership – supported the fund from its 2015 founding.

 Prior to Elsie Hillman's passing in August 2015, she guaranteed the funding of the first Spirit of ATHENA Scholarship as the first individual to pledge financial support.